History of Christian thought on persecution and tolerance: Roman Catholic policy

-In 1892, Pope Leo XIII (1810–1903) confirmed Aquinas' view of tolerance as a necessary aspect of governing well in Acta Leonis XIII 205.
+In 1892, Pope Leo XIII (1810–1903) confirmed Thomas Aquinas's view of tolerance as a necessary aspect of governing well in Acta Leonis XIII 205.

-On 7 December 1965 the Catholic Church's Vatican II council issued the decree "Dignitatis humanae" which dealt with the rights of the person and communities to social and civil liberty in religious matters.
+On 7 December 1965, the Catholic Church's Vatican II council issued the decree "Dignitatis humanae", which addressed the rights of the person and communities to social and civil liberty in religious matters.
 The Vatican II document Nostra Aetate absolved the Jewish people of any charge of deicide and affirmed that God has always remained faithful to his covenant with Israel.

 In 1987, Pope John Paul II appealed to the world to recognize religious freedom as a fundamental human right.
 Pope John Paul II was quoted by the Los Angeles Times as saying: "Religious freedom, an essential requirement of the dignity of every person, is a cornerstone of the structure of human rights, and for this reason, an irreplaceable factor in the good of individuals and of the whole of society as well as of the personal fulfillment of each individual."
 On 12 March 2000, he prayed for forgiveness because "Christians have often denied the Gospel; yielding to a mentality of power, they have violated the rights of ethnic groups and peoples, and shown contempt for their cultures and religious traditions."